 Biography: Khalil E. Hachem

-Khalil E. Hachem is the founder and executive editor of Bizmagazine.org and Ya Michigan, a rapidly growing multi-media network, linking businesses and customers through mobile technology in Southeast Michigan.
+Khalil E. Hachem is the founder and editor of Bizmagazine.org and Ya Michigan, a rapidly growing multi-media network, linking businesses and customers through mobile technology in Southeast Michigan.
 Our team provides ethnic marketing solutions to companies that want to sell to Arab- and Muslim-American customers, including cultural diversity training, advertising and cooking lessons.

 Education: Khalil is a graduate of the University of South Florida, with studies in political science, political theory, international relations, world geography and American elections, government and foreign policy.
 He has a master’s degree in diplomacy and conflict resolution from Norwich University in Vermont, with studies in Islam and democracy, Islam and the United States Constitution, the economics of zakat, and economic sanctions.
 He is also a graduate of the Dale Carnegie leadership School.